DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 <div class="description">
 <p>As the horses begin to move, your gaze falls upon the great, round window that looks down upon the courtyard.
 The gaunt figures of Strahd’s three vampiric brides stand beyond it, their visages distorted beneath jagged fingers of broken glass as they watch the carriage slowly pull away.</p>
+<p>As the keep shrinks behind you, the chains of the two gate towers shriek and groan, rusted machinery grinding as it slowly heaves the drawbridge back into the air.
+The carriage rounds a bend in the road—and the sound of the drawbridge slamming shut echoes through the mountains.
 </div>

 ***Milestone.*** Dining with Strahd and vanquishing Varushka completes a story milestone.
 When the players depart Ravenloft, award each player 5,500 XP.
 Award each player an additional 500 XP if they reunited Varushka with Katarina’s necklace and retrieved Varushka’s hidden cache.